inno-devops-labs/F23-core-course-labs/app_javascript/CI.md

 ### Best practices:
 1. **Parallelization:**
-   - I parallelized snyk-security and python-build in my project.
+   - I parallelized snyk-security and javascript-build in my project.
 This practice allows me to take advantage of my CI provider's capabilities to run multiple tests at the same time, making my workflow faster.

 2. **Caching:**
-    - I implemented caching for python and other dependencies.
+    - I implemented caching for javascript and other dependencies.
 Caching helps optimize builds by reusing previously built dependencies, which reduces the need for time-consuming installations.

 3. **Matrix Builds:**
-    - I am using matrix builds to test my application across different Python versions.
+    - I am using matrix builds to test my application across different Node versions.
 This practice ensures that our application remains compatible with various Python environments and configurations.

 4. **Clean Up Resources:**
     - Cleaning up resources prevents resource leaks and maintains a clean development environment.